sketchbuch/wir-bitten-um-entschuldigung/README.md

 I didn't travel very much this year, but due to the Deutschland-Ticket I have been travelling a lot on local trains rather than long distance ones.

+### 26th of December - Run Forest, Run!

+*Stendal to Uchtspringer*

+The train from Uchtspringer to Stendal was delayed, and left us 3 minutes to run from platform 5 to platfrom 7 (which is at the end of platform 1).

+There were some people who were disabled who couldn't make this and had to wait at least an hour for the next train.

 ### 24th of December - Conductor Scroodge

 *Stendal to Leipzig*